10 MORE Old-School Death Metal Albums It’s Impossible To Live Without!

-Having waxed lyrical about 10 death metal albums we’d decided we couldn’t possibly live without, we thought we’d throw ANOTHER 10 into the mix as well!
+Having waxed lyrical about 10 old school death metal albums we’d decided we couldn’t possibly live without, we thought we’d throw ANOTHER 10 into the mix as well!

 Napalm Death – Harmony Corruption (1990)

 Take a trip to Morrisound Recording studios and this is what you get….pure early 90’s death metal genius from a band who’d already revolutionised grindcore with their 2 previous releases!

 Napalm Death’s Mentally Murdered EP had already indicated a change was coming but few could have predicted Napalm’s wholesale embrace of death metal.
 Roping in soon to be scene legends John Tardy (Obituary) and Glen Benton (Deicide) made it pretty clear that death was the order of the day and their contribution to “Unfit Earth” signalled a union between giants of the genre.

 In purely death metal terms, the band would never fully capture again such a dense wall of death and while Harmony Corruption could be accused of being a meat ‘n’ potatoes kind of release (especially when compared to the majority of Napalm Death’s back catalogue), that would be missing the point.

 This was death metal in 1990!